chingu-voyages/v9-geckos-team-08/README.md

 ## Movie-app
-Web application displays recently release movies, the user may click a title to expand the description of the movie.
-Additional trailers and movies of upcoming movies to display below.
+Web application that displays recently released movies and trailers for upcoming movies.
+By clicking on the trailer thumbnails or on the calendar items, users can watch the trailers.

 ## Technology
 #### Frontend